 The GC3 developed and led a collaborative effort to evaluate safer alternatives to a known toxic phthalate plasticizer used in wire & cable applications -- DEHP di(2-ethylhexyl)phthalate).
 The project generated robust assessments of alternatives to support chemical substitution decision-making by GC3 companies and their supply chain partners, through pooling of knowledge, data and funds.
 The project report Chemical Hazard Assessments of Alternative Plasticizers for Wire & Cable Applications provides a summary of the project results and links to detailed chemical hazard assessments for nine plasticizers.

-The GC3 is currently starting up several new collaborative innovation projects.
+The GC3 is currently starting up several new collaborative innovation projects; to learn more, contact:

 Audio archive available on the Webinar Presentations & Recordings page.

 Julie Manley, Guiding Green LLC & Coordinator of the ACS, Green Chemistry Institute's Pharmaceutical Roundtable